-Millionaire Maker, previously called the UK Millionaire Raffle, is a free supplementary game which is played alongside the EuroMillions lottery.
-Since 2009, each line of EuroMillions numbers purchased also includes an entry into the supplementary raffle which guarantees that at least one ticket holder in every draw will win £1 million.
-The National Lottery occasionally marks special events by offering an increased number of £1 million prizes.
-Special events can be anything from a Christmas or New Year draw to one off events like the celebration of the 2012 London Olympics.
+Millionaire Maker, previously called Millionaire Raffle, is a supplementary game played alongside EuroMillions in the UK.
+Since 2009, each line of EuroMillions numbers purchased also includes an entry into this additional raffle, which now guarantees at least two ticket holders in every draw will win £1 million.
+Before a number of changes were made to EuroMillions in September 2016 the game produced one winner in a standard draw.View Millionaire Maker Results ›

 How Millionaire Maker Works